plone-ve/training/mastering-plone/export_code.rst

      </action>
     </object>

 Now our package has new configuration for Generic Setup.
-Generic Setup store the configiuration for the site in the folder :file:`profiles/`.
+Generic Setup store the configuration for the site in the folder :file:`profiles/`.
 This configuration is applied to your site upon installing the package.
 So, we'll need to reinstall it (if installed before).

 * Restart Plone.
 * Re-install ploneconf.site (deactivate and activate).